Massachusetts

 Contests & Issues Audited

-The audit covers races for president, U.S. Senate and House, and the state legislature (“general court”), as well as one statewide issue selected randomly from all statewide issues on the ballot (if applicable).
+The audit covers races for president, U.S. senate and house, and the state legislature (“general court”), as well as one statewide issue selected randomly from all statewide issues on the ballot (if applicable).
+Mass.
+Gen. Laws, ch.
+54 § 109A(b).

 Addressing Discrepancies

-If there is a discrepancy between the hand-counted audit and the originally reported tally of the audited precincts, the state secretary oversees an analysis and is required to publish the findings online, along with the factual information upon which such findings were based, within 180 days of beginning the analysis.
-In the case of a discrepancy, the hand count of the official paper ballots conducted pursuant to the audit is the official vote of record and the board of registrars or election commission is required to amend each precinct tally sheet, official return book, and checklist delivered to the office of the registrars.
+If there are discrepancies between the hand-counted audit and the originally reported tally of the audited precincts, the state secretary oversees an analysis and must publish the findings online, along with the factual information upon which such findings were based, within 180 days of beginning the analysis.
+In the case of a discrepancy, the hand count conducted pursuant to the audit is the official vote of record and the board of registrars or election commission is required to amend each precinct tally sheet, official return book, and checklist delivered to the office of the registrars.
 If such a discrepancy reasonably leads to doubt about the outcome of the election or systemic failure to accurately count ballots, the state secretary may order audits of additional precincts, offices, or ballot questions.
+Mass.
+Gen. Laws, ch.
+54 §§ 109A(f)–(h).

 Timeline